Louis Gérard (racing driver): An incomplete crossing of Africa at the end of 1938

 The Dodge, Jack Gleisner and Louis Gérard departing from London in 1938.

-Rather than travelling to South Africa by sea (as did the Maserati with which he was going to race there in early January 1939), Louis Gérard joined Englishman Jack Gleisner, who was looking for a teammate to drive from London to Cape Town.
-The objective was to beat both Gleisner’s previous record on the same route (19 days) and the maritime record set in 1936 by the RMMV Stirling Castle (13 days and 9 hours between Southampton and Cape Town).
+Rather than travelling to South Africa by sea (as did the Maserati with which he was going to race there in early January 1939), Gérard joined Englishman Jack Gleisner, who was looking for a teammate to drive from London to Cape Town.
+The objective was to beat both Gleisner's previous record on the same route (19 days) and the maritime record set in 1936 by the RMMV Stirling Castle (13 days and 9 hours between Southampton and Cape Town).
 The car trip, reported in newspapers, was carried out using a Dodge D11, the rear of which had been converted into a bunk so that the two drivers could take turns at the wheel.
 After Algiers and crossing the Sahara via Bidon V, the route passed through Gao in present-day Mali, Kano in northern Nigeria, Fort Archambault (now the city of Sarh) in southern Chad, Nairobi in Kenya, and Mbeya in the south-west of present-day Tanzania.
 The drive was then to continue via Salisbury in Southern Rhodesia (now Harare in Zimbabwe) and Johannesburg in South Africa.

 Gérard and Gleisner crossed the Sahara in 30 hours, setting a new record.
 However, when leaving Gao, the Dodge took 6 hours to travel 50 km and could only be freed from the mud in which it had become stuck thanks to the intervention of villagers.
-The large African wildlife provided some thrilling moments between Gao and Nairobi, including a leopard spotted at night during a repair, three lions in no hurry to leave the track where they were lying, and a group of buffaloes surprised by the car’s sudden arrival, which resulted in the Dodge having a wing damaged by a headbutt.
+The large African wildlife provided some thrilling moments between Gao and Nairobi, including a leopard spotted at night during a repair, three lions in no hurry to leave the track where they were lying, and a group of buffaloes surprised by the car's sudden arrival, which resulted in the Dodge having a wing damaged by a headbutt.
 Nevertheless, the real difficulties encountered on the same section were breakdowns, minor accidents and mechanical problems, requiring either a prolonged stop or driving at low speed over a long distance.
 Over days, the series of mishaps prevented Gérard and Gleisner from winning their bet, as it took them almost the entire month of December 1938 to cover the three-quarters of the 16,500 km they had to travel to reach Cape Town.
 Furthermore, the car trip could not be continued beyond Mbeya, as the tracks had become impassable during the rainy season.
 Louis Gérard finally had to find a plane to complete his journey to South Africa and compete in the East London Grand Prix, without having been able to take part in the trials, and at the wheel of a single-seater Maserati that he had never the opportunity to drive before.